 Unit and use data.
 We compile data about your unit, e.g. information whether you surf on a phone or computer and which browser you use.
-We also compile data on how you use our digital services, e.g. information about the functions and software configurations you use.
+We also compile data on how you use our digital services, e.g. information about the functions and software configurations you use, about your website visits including social media pages, such as our Facebook Pages.
 This may include information about IP addresses and settings (e.g. language settings).

 Interests and favourites.
 We compile data about your interests and favourites, for example which shares you monitor through a financial app, and your favourites among the news articles you store on your profile on your user account.
 In addition to the information which you expressly provide, your interests and favourites can also be derived or linked from other information which we compile, for example based on purchase and reader history.